 Shea butter has a long history of being used medicinally including wound care and even as a treatment for leprosy.

 In today’s society, shea butter can be used as an anti-inflammatory.
 Studies have found that the compound lupeol cinnamate to reduce skin inflammation and help avoid skin mutation.

 For the above reasons, shea butter is also a great natural product for people with acne and warding off stretch marks.

 In some countries in Africa where the tree is found, people massage the butter onto the body to ease painful joints.

 Nigerians often use shea butter to help clear and ease nasal congestion and sinusitis.

-There is even evidence of shea butter helping reduce signs of ageing.
-The butter contains oleic, stearic, palmitic, and linolenic acids which protect and nourish the skin, aiding in the skins natural collagen production.
+The butter contains oleic, stearic, palmitic, and linolenic acids which protect and nourish the skin, aiding in the skin's natural collagen production.
 Over time, people report their skin softening and strengthening.

 Did you know?